-We achieve the children’s e-safety by categorising it into 3 areas of risk:-
+We achieve the children’s online-safety by categorising it into 3 areas of risk:-

 Content – our managed system means that the school has control over access to websites and offers age appropriate filtering.
 The children are taught how to evaluate websites, what to do and who to speak to if the encounter anything that is inappropriate.

 Contact – using safe methods of communication at school, we equip the children with the skills necessary to stay safe whilst being in contact with others.
 They learn how to protect themselves and how to take responsibility for their own and others’ safety.

 Conduct – whilst at school the children learn how to be sensible and respectful users of the Internet.
 They will be taught ‘netiquette’, not to plagiarise material and the importance of keeping passwords confidential.
 They will also be made aware that the amount of time they spend on the internet is linked to their health and wellbeing.